fastly/compute-js-opentelemetry/src/auto-instrumentations-compute-js/README.md

 ## Usage

-Automatically loads instrumentations for Compute@Edge JavaScript.
+Automatically loads instrumentations for Compute JavaScript.

 Custom configuration for each of the instrumentations can be passed to the function, by providing an object with the name of the instrumentation as a key, and its configuration as the value.